NadaHammouda/gallery-app/README.md

 From the Gallery dropdown menu you can navigate to the the main gallery where you can view all photos available or to the categories page containing all the available categories.

-You can also search the images avaialbe and the categories available.
+You can search the images available and the categories available.

 You can also select a single image to view more information about it.